And so, with the end of the Battle for Fort William Henry begins the massacre at Fort William Henry.

 Game Map: Colourful, large white outline hexes against various shades of green and brown on heavy card stock 8.5" x 11" in size.
 Double sided.

 Additional Components: Terrain Effects Chart (TEC) called a Player Aid.
 Listing the various terrain, the movement costs, combat modifiers, and the effect on retreating.
-Also includes the turn track.
-This one additional add to the TEC causes the non-ability to be able to pick up the TEC to read the information.
-Should have been separate.
-Easy enough to make a new one, but why?
-Two cents of paper and ink couldn't be spared?
+Also included on the TEC is the turn track.

 Complexity: EASY, Introductory.
 The game is also being sold at various National Parks.
+No additional variant rules to add complexity, though there are special rules listed for each scenario.

 Scenarios: 12 fast playing scenarios depicting various battles during the French and Indian Wars in North America.